Back to Main Menu

 Clade Russula “crown” - Other Russulas

 This European Russula is fairly closely related to the R. zelleri group, described on the "zelleri group" page.
 It is green or greenish-yellow, so it could be mistaken for R. aeruginea and possibly others.
+Four Alaskan collections, however, only have some green, usually on the disc, with the rest of the cap being purple (the most common colour of other R. zelleri group members).
 It was not known from the PNW until Anna’s study of Ben’s collections.
 Our DNA is basically an exact match to R. graminea in Europe, with the exception of some confusion about how long a string of identical letters might be in a couple of places.
 This likely represents not being able to reliably tell the length of the string, not actual differences.
 Everybody probably mistook it for R. aeruginea and never looked at it too closely, but it is just as common (or not uncommon) as R. aeruginea is.
-It is known as a spruce species over there, but here it can also be found with our common conifers like Doug fir and hemlock.
+It is known as a spruce species in Europe, but here it can also be found with our common conifers like Doug fir and hemlock.
+In Alaska, it was always found in a spruce-hemlock forest.
 The hot tasting yellow-green European Russula urens/cuprea that has been reported as being commonly found here has no evidence of actually existing in the PNW.
 R. graminea was once recorded as hot tasting, so this is probably the basis of those reports.
 If you find a hot green Russula with dark yellow spores, save it so we can double check.

 R. graminea © Ben Woo